Ave Maria University Logo

 STUDY ABROAD

-Ave Maria University’s study abroad program in Rome, Italy focuses on furthering students’ academic and spiritual growth.
+Ave Maria University’s Study Abroad Program in Rome, Italy focuses on furthering students’ academic and spiritual growth.
 Students are given the opportunity to live, study, and pray in the heart of the Eternal City during the semester that works best for them: fall, spring, or summer.

 Location